 You need to drink lots of water at Disney and having a reusable bottle handy on transportation and the line rides will be very important to keeping you hydrated!
 Yes, the dining plan comes with a refillable mug that ONLY works at the resorts and I think it holds like 12 ounces? it’s deceptively small.

 Plus, Disney has gone green with the paper straws and limiting the amount of lids they use (and PAPER cups- sturdy yet biodegradable).
+Paper straws are GROSS.
+I get it’s eco friendly, but mushy straw or, maybe worse to a toddler is a broken straw, is no fun!

 Another thing you’ll want to pack is a larger lunch box or a collapsible cooler.
 I’m sure that most of us have one of these lying around for family lunches and day trips.
 I’m a big fan of this one here, and I also rave about how its saved me thousands at Disney.